Repo 105

 What Is Repo 105?

 Repo 105 is a form of short-term repurchase agreement structured so that the collateral posted exceeds 105% of the cash received, allowing the borrowing firm to classify the transaction as a true asset sale under certain accounting standards rather than as a collateralized borrowing.
-By treating the repo as a sale, the firm removes the pledged assets — typically fixed-income securities — from its balance sheet, simultaneously reducing reported assets and liabilities and making leverage ratios appear lower than they actually are in economic terms.
+By treating the repo as a sale, the firm removes the pledged assets, typically investment-grade fixed-income securities, from its balance sheet, simultaneously reducing reported assets and liabilities and making leverage ratios appear lower than they actually are in economic terms.

-The name derives from the minimum collateral threshold: if a firm pledges at least $105 of securities in exchange for $100 of cash, some accounting frameworks (notably those available under UK GAAP at the time) permitted sale treatment.
-Once the reporting date passed, the assets were repurchased and returned to the balance sheet, leaving no permanent economic change.
+The name derives from the minimum collateral threshold: if a firm pledges at least $105 of securities in exchange for $100 of cash, some accounting frameworks, notably those available under UK GAAP as interpreted by Linklaters, the law firm that provided Lehman's legal opinion, permitted sale treatment.
+Crucially, no U.S. law firm was willing to issue a similar opinion under U.S. GAAP, which is why Lehman routed these transactions through its London subsidiary.
+Once the reporting date passed, the firm repurchased the assets and returned them to the balance sheet, leaving no permanent economic change but a materially cleaner snapshot for investors, regulators, and rating agencies.

 Why It Matters for Traders

-For macro traders and credit analysts, Repo 105 is a canonical example of balance sheet window dressing — a practice that distorts the leverage metrics investors rely on to assess financial institution risk.
-When banks or broker-dealers use similar techniques at quarter-end, reported net leverage, debt-to-equity ratios, and haircut-adjusted asset figures can all understate true economic exposure.
+For macro traders and credit analysts, Repo 105 is a canonical example of balance sheet window dressing, a practice that distorts the leverage metrics investors rely on to assess financial institution risk.
+When banks or broker-dealers use similar techniques at quarter-end, reported net leverage, debt-to-equity ratios, and haircut-adjusted asset figures can all materially understate true economic exposure, sometimes by hundreds of billions of dollars in aggregate across the financial system.

-The practical implication is that quarter-end and year-end snapshots of financial institution balance sheets may be structurally less levered than mid-period reality.
-Analysts monitoring repo market volumes and Federal Reserve's balance sheet data sometimes observe unusual spikes in repo activity just before reporting dates as evidence of such window dressing.
+The practical implication is structural: quarter-end and year-end snapshots of financial institution balance sheets are often less levered than mid-period reality.
+This creates a systematic bias in any leverage-based risk framework that uses period-end data.
+Analysts monitoring repo market volumes, Federal Reserve balance sheet data, and interbank lending surveys sometimes observe unusual spikes in repo activity just before reporting dates precisely because the incentive to compress reported leverage intensifies under stress, when markets are scrutinizing solvency most carefully, the worst possible time for the signal to be least reliable.

 How to Read and Interpret It

-- Spikes in quarter-end repo volumes on the Fed's repo market data or DTCC GCF data relative to mid-quarter averages, especially for specific collateral types.
+- Spikes in quarter-end repo volumes on the Fed's repo market data or DTCC GCF data relative to mid-quarter averages, particularly in specific collateral buckets such as agency MBS or investment-grade corporates.

-- Sudden drops in reported leverage at period-end followed by quick reversals — a pattern inconsistent with fundamental deleveraging.
+- Sudden drops in reported leverage at period-end followed by rapid reversals in subsequent mid-quarter disclosures, a pattern fundamentally inconsistent with organic deleveraging.

-- Footnote disclosures in 10-Q and 10-K filings referencing repos accounted for as sales, or large movements in "securities sold under agreements to repurchase."
+- Footnote disclosures in 10-Q and 10-K filings referencing repos accounted for as sales, or unusually large movements in the "securities sold under agreements to repurchase" line item relative to prior periods.

-- A gap of more than 5–10% between reported leverage and implied economic leverage reconstructed from cash-flow statements can signal aggressive balance sheet management.
+- A persistent gap of more than 5–10% between reported leverage and implied economic leverage reconstructed from cash-flow statements and off-balance-sheet disclosures can signal aggressive balance sheet management.

 Historical Context